apache/openwebbeans/readme/README_M4.txt

 * Passivation Capability of Beans
 * @Alternative support in drop of @DeploymentType

-- M4 Release Does not Supports the followings
+- M4 release does not supports the following features
 --------------------------------------------
 * Injection into other Java EE 6 non-contextual components
-  - Currently, you are not able to injection into Servlets, Filters etc. that are not contextual beans.
+  - Currently, it is not possible to use injection into Servlets, Filters etc. that are not contextual beans.
-* Does not fully integrated with Geronimo
+* Does not fully integrate with Geronimo
  (You have to configure your application to use OWB functionality, e.g configure web.xml, adding interceptor to EJBs etc.)